charlesms1246/Vault-DAO/README.md

 ## 🎯 Overview

 **Vault DAO** is a production-ready platform for deploying censorship-resistant DAO governance and treasury management dashboards.
-Built for the **PinMe DeFront Hackathon**, it demonstrates the power of decentralized frontend deployment using IPFS + ENS.
+Built for the **PinMe DeFront Hackathon**, it demonstrates the power of decentralized frontend deployment using IPFS + ENS across **multiple chains**.

 ### The Problem